conradoqg/naivecoin/README.md

 A transaction is added to the transaction list:
 1. If it's not already in the transaction list;
 2. If the transaction hash is correct (calculated transaction hash == transaction.hash);
-3. Signature of all input transactions are correct (transaction data is signed by the public key of the address);
+3. The signature of all input transactions are correct (transaction data is signed by the public key of the address);
 4. The sum of input transactions are greater than output transactions, it needs to leave some room for the transaction fee;
 5. If the transaction isn't already in the blockchain
 6. If all input transactions are unspent in the blockchain;

 ###### Block structure:

-A block represents a group of transactions and contains information that links it to a previous block.
+A block represents a group of transactions and contains information that links it to the previous block.

 ```javascript
 { // Block